Get started with Llama 3.1

 Going Beyond Text

-The Vercel AI SDK's React Server Components (RSC) API enables you to create rich, interactive interfaces that go beyond simple text generation.
+The AI SDK's React Server Components (RSC) API enables you to create rich, interactive interfaces that go beyond simple text generation.
 With the streamUI function, you can dynamically stream React components from the server to the client.

 Let's dive into how you can leverage tools with AI SDK RSC to build a generative user interface with Next.js (App Router).